 It's worth getting out of unappealing Gorakhpur as fast as possible too, so try to avoid staying overnight there (although it's preferable to Sunauli).

 Buses to Sunauli depart near the railway station in Gorakhpur.
 Exit the station and walk straight across to the main road (ignoring auto rickshaw drivers that approach you).
 You'll find a few buses parked along the road to your right, near the statue of a guy on a horse at the intersection.
 Ask the drivers which one is going to Sunauli.

 The buses run all day, starting from about 6 a.m.
 They leave approximately every hour, or as soon as they're full.

 If you do need to stay in Gorakhpur, there's a row of guesthouses along the main road.

 Sunauli Border Crossing from the Nepali Side

-- The border is open 24 hours (but closes to vehicles at 10 p.m.).
+- It's possible to walk through the border 24 hours a day, although it closes to vehicles at 10 p.m. and reopens at 6 a.m.
 However, it's best not to arrive there late at night.
-It can be dangerous, particularly on the Indian side.
-There are often reports of tourists being forced, and threatened with beatings, to buy overpriced onwards bus tickets and train tickets that they don't need.
-In many cases, the train tickets are fake.
+You may need to go in search of an immigration officer.
+Plus, it can be dangerous, particularly on the Indian side.
+There are often reports of tourists being forced, and threatened with beatings, to buy overpriced onward bus tickets and train tickets that they don't need.
 Ignore anyone that approaches you.